Implementing a Fast Pixel-Art Drawing Program

 The canvas_t

-program.
-It is entirely abstracted away from the visual interface, and
+drawing program.
+It is entirely abstracted away from the visual

-its sole purpose revolves around managing pixel state, history, brush
+interface, and its sole purpose revolves around managing pixel state,

 Despite what you might have heard, C is a high-level programming language.
 Throughout the source code, I’ve made excessive use of enums, arrays and function pointers.
 Think of that as a workaround to virtual functions, but strangely enough more elegant and performant, without the usual mess and nonsense introduced by object-oriented programming languages!